-&lt;sup>80 WSD-011 Attachment 2.2, 2021 Wildfire Mitigation Plan Guidelines Template, pp. 43-44 (accessed July 12, 2021): https://energysafety.ca.gov/wp-content/uploads/docs/wmp-2021/attachment-2.2-to-wsd-011-2021-wmpguidelines-template.pdf
+80 WSD-011 Attachment 2.2, 2021 Wildfire Mitigation Plan Guidelines Template, pp. 43-44 (accessed July 12, 2021): https://energysafety.ca.gov/wp-content/uploads/docs/wmp-2021/attachment-2.2-to-wsd-011-2021-wmp-guidelines-template.pdf

-Simulations of the potential wildfire consequences of ignitions that occur along electric lines and equipment effectively showing the potential consequences if an ignition or "match was dropped" at a specific point in a utility's territory
+81 Simulations of the potential wildfire consequences of ignitions that occur along electric lines and equipment effectively showing the potential consequences if an ignition or "match was dropped" at a specific point in a utility's territory

-- improving risk assessments to keep pace with the other large utilities.
+- SCE transitioned to its Wildfire Risk Reduction Model (WRRM) consequence modeling.
+The software on which this product is based is also used by PGE and SDGE.
+The previously used modeling tool had several limitations which prevented SCE from improving risk assessments to keep pace with the other large utilities.
 This transition will allow larger data sets and finer granularity to support several mitigation initiatives by using an up-to-date consequence program. - In addition to consequence modeling, SCE also achieved improvements in asset-specific probability of ignition (POI).
 SCE has a collection of models that are used to calculate risk, probability and PSPS modeling.
 SCE uses the WRRM for the total risks for wildfire and PSPS.